Business Account & Card Agreement

 2.3.
 Wallester reflects the Available Funds and history of Operations on the Account.
 This information is available in the Wallester System or in the Wallester App.
 Wallester does not charge any fees for this information.

 2.4.
-The Client can add (top-up) funds to the Account by transferring funds from bank accounts bearing the Client’s name with a financial institution registered in the EU/EEA or the UK.
+The Client can add (top-up) funds to the Account in the currency of the Account.
 When adding (topping up) funds to the Account, the Client has to follow the instructions provided in the Wallester System or in the Wallester App.
 All top-ups are subject to anti-fraud verification procedures, which may delay access to the funds.
 Wallester reserve the right to reject any request to add funds to the Account at our sole discretion.

 2.5.
 The Client may transfer Available Funds within the Wallester System or the Wallester App to other Wallester Clients, if such option is provided by Wallester.
 Wallester starts the execution of the Operation immediately after the Client has authorized the Operation.